In the News

 Below are articles and other news published since the last West Valley Citizen Task Force Meeting.
 They relate to the West Valley Demonstration Project, nuclear waste cleanup or are otherwise relevant or of potential interest to stakeholders interested in the Project.
 After each Citizen Task Force Meeting, these articles are compiled into a single document and may be found with the meeting materials for that month.

-September 29, 2021 – The West Valley Demonstration Project (WVDP) is altering a former storage facility for use in processing waste during the demolition of the Main Plant Process Building.
+September 7, 2021 – The West Valley Demonstration Project (WVDP) continues to prepare for the future teardown of the Main Plant Process Building.
+Beginning demolition of the facility this year is among EM’s ambitious 2021 priorities.

 Upcoming meeting information